 Water must then be added to weaken the alcohol to the standardised 40% ABV (though this varies from country to country) – it is also at this point that the distiller can add flavour additives.
 The flavour can be added either by macerating the ingredient in the vodka or by blending in distilled fruit spirits.
 Less expensive essences can be used, as with gin production, though these can smell and taste artificial and fade quickly in the glass.

-Unlike wine or whisky vodka does not have an ageing process so can be immediately bottled and sold.
-Up to 400 bottles a minute can be machine-filled in some automated distilleries.
+Unlike wine or whisky, vodka does not have an ageing process so can be immediately bottled and sold.
+Up to 400 bottles per minute can be machine-filled in some automated distilleries.

 Standard, Premium and Super-Premium